WE HAVE THE ANSWERS

 No!
 While dentists often make referrals, anyone wanting to correct or change their smile can make a consultation appointment.

 Can I just have a retainer to move my teeth?

+Retainers are the last step of orthodontic treatment.
 Retainers are great for their specific purpose — maintaining/retaining the current position of teeth.
 To actually reposition and align teeth, braces or Invisalign is necessary.

 Can I still play sports?

 Yes!
 We ask that you use a mouth guard, to help protect your teeth and braces.
 You can use the type you pick up at a sports store or from the dental section in stores.
 These are guards you can mold to your current mouth size and shape.
 There are also custom mouth guards available from many general dentists.

 Can I send in my friends for a consultation?

 Absolutely!
 We love having friends of patients come into our office!

 Do I still need to see my dentist during orthodontic treatment?